SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 ## USB

-I use USBInjectAll.kext and created my own SSDT-EC-USBX.aml and SSDT-UIAC.aml using Hackintool 3.4.0.
+I use USBInjectAll.kext and created my own SSDT-EC-USBX.aml and SSDT-UIAC.aml using Hackintool.

 All ports are enabled, except for the USB 2.0 port that is labeled "BIOS" and intended to be used to flash the BIOS.
 I had to disable this to stay within the 15 port USB limit.
 And I don't need this port as much as the faster ones.
 BIOS flashing will work anyways, because this is done prior the Bootloader config.